Louis’s first flight from San Diego to Monterey on Alaska Airlines.

-Louis has traveled with me since the day I got him.
+Flying with a French Bulldog is an exciting experience for both you and your pet.
+But there are a few things that you need to keep in mind before you take him on his first flight.
+Louis traveled with me since the day I got him.
 So the recent news story coming out about pet abuse on planes and the tragic death of the little Frenchie puppy is heartbreaking for me.
 I never traveled with a pet before Louis.
-When he first joined our family I was away finishing some schooling and traveling from our home in Monterey to an apartment in San Diego twice a week.
+When he first joined our family, I was away finishing some schooling program across the US and traveling from our home in Monterey to an apartment in San Diego twice a week.
 I knew having a pet sitter stay with him on the weekends would be too expensive so I made the decision to bring him with me.
-Here are my tips for flying with a dog.
+Here are my experience and tips for flying with a dog.

 I had no clue where to begin.
 So I called up Alaska Airlines (the only direct flight from Monterey to San Diego) and asked them where to start.
-The phone agent was amazing and answered all of my questions plus sent me to their website for more information and tips for flying with a dog.
-At Alaska Airline’s advice, I went to my local vet and started planning our first trip.
+The phone agent was amazing and answered all of my questions, plus, sent me to their website for more information and tips for flying with a dog.
+At Alaska Airlines’ advice, I went to my local vet and started planning our first trip.
 After speaking with both my vet and the airline I made an action plan.
 I did the same thing with United when we did our first cross-country flight.
-Each airline has different regulations on everything from timing, carrier requirements and types of dogs that they will allow to fly.
+Each airline has different regulations on everything from timing, carrier requirements, and types of dogs that they will allow in the cabin.

 Start by making sure your pet is acclimated to the carrier.

 I like this bag because there is a small zipper opening on the side that I can slide my hand into to comfort him if he or I get anxious and I can unzip the top just enough for his head to pop out.
-The outside pockets hold his medical records, boarding pass, pet waste bags, a pee pad, wipes, a small serving of food and a leash perfectly.
-I also have an ID tag on the carrier with mine and Louis information, his picture and a list of his allergies in the event we are separated.
+The outside pockets hold his medical records, boarding pass, pet waste bags, a pee pad, wipes, a small serving of food, and a leash perfectly.
+I also have an ID tag on the carrier with my and Louis’s information, his picture, and a list of his allergies in the event we are separated.
 There is plenty of ventilation but also solid panels; my dog is weird and likes his privacy!
+The bag looked too small for him but he seemed to like the tight fit better than a larger roomy bag.

 Louis did well on his first flight.
 He fell asleep before we even left the runway and woke up as we were landing.
-The case is super soft sided but has a sturdy bottom and somehow he slept diagonally in it and made his own space on the plane.
+The case is super soft-sided but has a sturdy bottom and somehow he slept diagonally in it and made his own space on the plane.
 He stayed in his carrier the whole time and under the seat in front of me.
 I checked on him every ten minutes.
-The only thing was he got a bit gassy when we were in the air!
+The only issue was, that he got a bit gassy when we were in the air!

 To get through security you will have to take your dog off leash and out of the carrier.
 Hold him or her tight!
-This can be scary and I hear stories all the time of a dog running off never to see their owner again.
-When Louis is with me I check everything.
-I only have him and a small cross body bag.
+This can be scary and I hear stories all the time of a dog running off never to see its owner again.
+When Louis is with me I check all my bags.
+I only have him and a small cross-body bag.
 Several airlines have made this a requirement.
-Your dog is your carryon so pack accordingly!
+Your dog is your carry-on so pack accordingly!
 At security, I leave him in the carrier while I take my shoes and coat off and get everything ready for security.
 I put his carrier in last while I hold him.
-He isn’t allowed in the Xray machine so they do a pat down on me and him.
+He isn’t allowed in the X-ray machine so they do a pat-down on me and him.
 I keep him facing the opposite direction of the security agent just in case Louis gets nervous and snaps.
 He never has but I like to be cautious.
 When we are through security I put him back in the carrier or on a leash right away before doing my shoes or coat or bag.

 Keep Your Pet Hydrated